gowdhaman-j/create-IBM-cp4i-components-instances/README.md

 ```
 	./create-single-reselient-qm.sh dry-run
 ```
-4. Run the script in a run mode to create a helm release of APIConnect
+4. Run the script in a run mode to create a helm release of Single Resilient Queue Manager
 ```
 	./create-single-reselient-qm.sh run
 ```